“Donat of Devotion” Patron Membership:

 Illustrations May Enlarge Sizes – For the purposes of Illustration, regalia accessories and insignia may appear larger than their actual size proportional to the clothing, for better visibility of detail.
 Actual sizes are strictly and precisely in accordance with the international standard rules as used by all governments and legitimate chivalric Orders.

-Donat Patronage Supporting Serious Global Missions
+Donat Patronage Supporting Humanitarian Missions

 In the modern era, the Templar Order continues to be a professional organization responsible for serious missions for the benefit of humanity.
-Economic support from Donats of Devotion thus continues to be of great importance, to ensure that the humanitarian missions can be effectively advanced, with real-world results, for meaningful global impact.
+Economic support from Donats of Devotion thus continues to be of great importance, to ensure that the humanitarian missions can be effectively advanced, with real-world results, for meaningful worldwide impact.

 Donats of Devotion continue the tradition of an important role in the Templar Order, not only to give their own sponsorship contributions, but also to assist the non-profit fundraising efforts of the Order through their networks of other potential sources of grants and sponsorship.

-Becoming a Templar Donat of Devotion in Full Membership
+Becoming a Templar Donat of Devotion

 True to the titled phrase “of Devotion”, Donat status is not simply “for sale”, does not have any fixed “price tag”, and cannot be obtained solely by reason of donating a certain amount.
 The essential element, and controlling criteria, is that the Patron sponsorship must represent a meaningful demonstration of spiritual devotion and moral dedication to supporting the humanitarian good works of the Templar Order.